scala/docs.scala-lang/_overviews/core/value-classes.md

 At runtime, this expression `3.toHexString` is optimised to the equivalent of a method call on a static object (`RichInt$.MODULE$.extension$toHexString(3)`), rather than a method call on a newly instantiated object.

+### Location of extension methods

+There are several options regarding where to place the implemented extension methods.
+They can be placed in a package object which makes them available within the package automatically.

+    package object mypackage {
+      implicit class RichInt(val self: Int) extends AnyVal {
+        def toHexString: String = java.lang.Integer.toHexString(self)
+      }
+    }

+If the extension methods shall be reused it might be feasible to implement them not implicitly and include them via traits.

+    // in file: src/main/scala/mypackage/package.scala
+    package object mypackage extends mypackage.Shared {
+    }

+    // in file: src/main/scala/mypackage/Shared.scala
+    trait Shared {
+      implicit def toRichInt(self: Int): RichInt = new RichInt(self)
+    }

+    class RichInt(val self: Int) extends AnyVal {
+      def toHexString: String = java.lang.Integer.toHexString(self)
+    }

+However automatically available implicits have their drawbacks so it might be better to place them within a regular object.

+    object implicits {
+      implicit class RichInt(val self: Int) extends AnyVal {
+        def toHexString: String = java.lang.Integer.toHexString(self)
+      }
+    }

+To make them available an import is necessary like this:

+    import org.example.mypackage.implicits._

+    val h = 3.toHexString

 ## Correctness

 Another use case for value classes is to get the type safety of a data type without the runtime allocation overhead.